 The National Cycle network Route 54 passes through Tatenhill village via Lawns Farm and along Dunstall Road.
 Lots of cyclists use the route particularly on Weekends.

-The Connection Points give access to other bus routes.
-Our most local Connection Point to the East of the Map is at the Acorn Inn, Rough Hayes.
+Our most local bus service is to the East of the Map is at the Acorn Inn, Rough Hayes.
 This accesses a number of regular Bus routes:

 - Midland Classic.
 From Burton News Street to Terminus at Acorn.
 Approximately bus to Burton every 2 hours

 from 8 am to 7pm weekdays and Saturdays.
 No Sunday Service

 810.Midland Classic.
 From Burton News Street to Acorn, then extended to Yoxall, Kings Bromley, Alrewas,